Enforcing a Property Settlement Agreement in Arizona

 Enforce Property Settlement Agreement | What You Need to Know

-The take away from this case is that an Arizona divorce court may order a party to return the other person’s sole and separate property to enforce property settlement agreement in Arizona and, further, can order the parties to exchange items of community property that is in the other’s possession.
+The take away from this case is that an Arizona divorce court may order a party to return the other person’s sole and separate property to enforce property settlement agreement in Arizona and, further, can order the parties to exchange items of community assets that are in the other’s possession.
 The court may also order a party to pay a sum of money to one party to either equalize the division of community property or to award a spouse for the value of his or her sole and separate property sold or transferred by the other spouse.
-The court does not, however, have the authority to hold a party in contempt of court for failing to pay a sum of money so ordered; thereby leaving the spouse whose sole and separate property was wrongfully disposed of having to rely upon other civil collection remedies, such as writs of execution, attachment, and/or garnishment.
+The court does not, however, have the authority to hold a party in contempt of court for failing to pay a sum of money so ordered.
+That leaves the spouse whose separate property was wrongfully disposed of having to rely upon other civil collection remedies, such as writs of execution, attachment, or garnishment.

 Enforce Order for Return of Separate Property